kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 While this version of `parseRequestLine` does bug me, using an `if` guard after each possible error is the idiomatic way of handling errors in Go.
 We will explore some other ways to refactor this code, but keep in mind that _this code does what it needs to do without abusing features of the language_.
 There is an advantage to Go's sometimes Spartan philosophy: When there is one, clear way to do something, you can accept it and move on (even if you're not thrilled with the standard).

 Take Go's [official code format][gofmt] and its stance on [forbidding unused variables and imports][golang-faq-unused], for example.
 I may disagree with the way some code is formatted and think that there are reasonable times to allow unused variables, but tools like [`goimports`][goimports] make it easy to follow standards, and the compiler doesn't leave you with much of a choice.
-The time that would otherwise be spent deliberating alternatives can now be re-focused on other code that might be more important, when you stop to think about it.
+The time that would otherwise be spent deliberating alternatives can now be re-focused on other code that might be more important.

-Back to the code in question - we can explore different structures that may improve readability, but the lack of general-purpose, higher-order functions in Go limits our options.
+Back to the code in question - we can explore different structures that may clarify its control flow, but the lack of general-purpose, higher-order functions in Go limits our options.
 We can experiment with different abstractions, but at the end of the day we're just moving around the `if` statements.

 [gofmt]: https://golang.org/cmd/gofmt